Elm Grove, Brighton: Demographics and community

-The Hanover & Elm Grove ward, one of the 21 local government wards in the city of Brighton and Hove, covers the whole of the Elm Grove area.
-Since July 2013, when a by-election was held, the ward has been represented by councillor Emma Daniel of the Labour Party.
+Hanover and Elm Grove is one of the electoral wards of Brighton and Hove City Council where three local councillors are elected every four years.
+At the most recent election in 2023, three Labour councillors were elected with 48% of the overall vote, with the Greens coming second with 40%.
+Elected councillors have either been elected from Labour or the Greens.

 The ward is part of the Brighton Pavilion parliamentary constituency, which elected Caroline Lucas of the Green Party at the 2010 General Election.
 Wards in Brighton have changed size and name many times over the years.
 The Elm Grove area was part of the Park ward, one of six, between 1854 and 1894.
 In that year, when the borough of Brighton was divided into 14 wards, the area came under Lewes Road ward.
 Next, an Elm Grove ward was created in 1928; then in 1983 it became Tenantry ward.

 Demographic data is collated at ward level.
 The Hanover & Elm Grove ward covers also covers the Hanover suburb and part of the Carlton Hill/Albion Hill district, which have different characteristics, housing styles and population densities.
 For the ward overall in 2001, the population was about 13,000, the gross housing density was 68 dwellings per hectare (27.5 dwellings per acre), 50% of dwellings were terraced houses, and housing tenure was split 53%–47% between ownership and rental.

 The Elm Grove area is popular with students.
-There are several streets in which the proportion of dwellings registered as student housing or houses in multiple occupation (HMO) exceeds 10%, and some where more than 20% are of this type; and in the two years to April 2014, 430 HMO licences were granted in the Hanover & Elm Grove ward.
+There are several streets in which the proportion of dwellings registered as student housing or houses in multiple occupation (HMO) exceeds 10%, and some, where more than 20% are of this type; and in the two years to April 2014, 430 HMO licences were granted in the Hanover & Elm Grove ward.
 In a feature about student housing in the city, the University of Sussex edition of online student newspaper The Tab claimed that "Elm Grove is probably the most average student area in Great Britain", with "decent" houses and atmosphere and "normal" levels of rent.
 In April 2013, the council introduced new Article Four Directions for HMO and student housing in the five wards with the highest density of such housing, including Hanover & Elm Grove ward.
 Planning permission is now required before a house can be converted for multiple occupancy.

 The Hanover and Elm Grove Local Action Team (HEGLAT) is a voluntary group which brings together residents of the Hanover & Elm Grove ward and representatives of groups such as the police, council departments, elected councillors, transport operators and other agencies.